Can I Blog on HubPages?

 Compared to problem #1, this is a minor issue - but I'm mentioning it for completeness.

-The average blog post is fairly short, say 250 - 400 words.
-That's too short to make a successful Hub.
-You need at least 400 words, and most experienced Hubbers recommend the optimum is 800 to 1,500 words.
-That means you need to cover a subject more thoroughly or use up more material for each post.
+The average blog post is fairly short, say 350 to 500 words.
+That's far too short to make a successful Hub.
+Most experienced Hubbers recommend the optimum is 800 to 1,500 words.
+That means you need to cover a subject more thoroughly or use up more material for each Hub, compared to blog posts.

 If you're aiming to write a personal blog, HubPages won't work, period.
 "Purely personal" Hubs are not allowed and will be unpublished.
 That word "purely" is important!
 If you wanted to document your battle against cancer, for instance, that might not be acceptable because it's just a personal story.
 But if you were documenting your battle and offering tips to other sufferers based on your experience, that would be fine.